multigcs/riocore/doc/DEVELOPER.md

 ```
 make readmes
 ```
-to update the plugin lists and the README.md inside the plugin folder
+to update the plugin lists and the README.md inside the plugin folder for github